sharifkhan96/WAF-Web-Application-Firewall-/README.md

 - Special thanks to our supervisor **Dr. Zahid Ullah** for his guidance.
 - Thank you to **IMSciences** for providing resources and support during our project development.

----

-Feel free to explore the code, contribute, or use it for your own web security research! 🔐
+So far, we have not yet released the code.
+After we are release it, you can contribute to it, or use it for your own web security research! 🔐

----

-This bio adds interactive elements like contributors, license info, project breakdown, and more, providing a clean and engaging overview for your repo.